dtkaplan/USCOTS/PlenarySession/Outline.md

 ## You have a handout.

-* Draw a star by points you agree with and an X through points you disagree with.
+* Draw a star by points you agree with and an X through points you disagree with

-* Feel free to list other trends you think are important and should inform the design of statistics education.
+* Feel free to list other trends you think are important and should inform the design of statistics education

 ## Take a Couple of Minutes